jhpyle/docassemble/_docs/config.md

 If this directive is not set, the value of [`root`] will be used to create URLs to uploaded files and static files.

-Note that if you are using [Azure blob storage] or [S3], the URLs to files will point directly to files stored in the cloud, so there would be no reason for a **docassemble** file server.
+Note that if you are using [Azure blob storage], [S3]-compatible object storage [S3], the URLs to files will point directly to files stored in the cloud, so there would be no reason for a **docassemble** file server.

 ## <a name="google"></a>Google API key